-Coordinate with the MTC regarding the inclusion of the equity priority community needs into the region's transportation planning and programming processes.
+Coordinate with the MTC regarding including the equity priority community needs in the region's transportation planning and programming processes.

 Coordinate with Caltrans Headquarters regarding Equity, Environmental Justice, Smart Growth, Livable Communities, and Public Participation concepts and policies.

 Coordinate the participation of other Department functional units as appropriate.